 Onboard emergency braking system: When activated, this system applies pressurized nitrogen gas against the brake fluid in the lines to the rear wheels.
 The remaining brake fluid in the master cylinder is removed.
-Flexible hoses connect the emergency braking system to the brake lines in the engine compartment.
-The onboard braking system weighs 10.6 kg.
+Flexible hoses connect the emergency braking system to the brake lines in the engine compartment or beneath the vehicle.
+The onboard braking system weighs approximately 11 kg.

 12-volt battery and monitoring system: This system supplies electrical power for the vehicle, emergency braking system, the Diversified Technical Systems (DTS) data acquisition system (DAS), and a wireless bridge for DAS communication.
-The system weighs 35.2 kg.
-The wireless device for DAS-to-network communication is mounted to the outside of the vehicle and weighs 1.5 kg.
+The system weighs approximately 25 kg.
+The wireless device for DAS-to-network communication is mounted to the outside of the vehicle and weighs 2 kg.

 High-speed camera and onboard lighting power supply: This system supplies electrical power to the onboard high-speed video cameras and LED lighting.
-The weight of the camera/lighting system is 26.0 kg.
+The weight of the camera/lighting system is 37 kg.

-The test weight of the vehicle is 125-175 kg greater than the measured curb weight of the vehicle (weight of the vehicle as delivered from the dealer with full fluid levels).
+The test weight of the vehicle is 125-175 kg greater than the measured curb weight of the vehicle (weight of the vehicle as delivered from the dealer with full fluid and fuel levels).
 If the vehicle test weight needs to be increased to fall within the range, steel plates are added to the instrumentation rack.
-If the vehicle test weight needs to be decreased, nonessential, nonstructural items are removed from the rear of the vehicle (e.g., muffler, tailpipe).
+If the vehicle test weight needs to be decreased, nonessential, nonstructural items are removed from the rear of the vehicle.

-A steel plate is welded in the rear seating area along the centerline of the vehicle for mounting accelerometers.
-The carpeting or seat cushion in this area may removed to allow access to the underlying structure.
+A steel plate is attached to the floor in the rear seating area along the centerline of the vehicle for mounting the accelerometers.
+The carpeting or seat cushion in this area may be removed to allow access to the underlying structure.
 If floormats are standard or offered as an option through the manufacturer or dealership, a floormat is installed only in the driver footwell.

-The daytime running lights (if equipped) are disabled by means of removing fuses or relays to these devices to reduce the electrical power required for the test.
+Daytime running lights (if equipped) are disabled by removing the fuses or relays to these devices to reduce the electrical power required for the test.

 A plastic block containing an array of high-intensity LEDs is attached to the hood of the vehicle with sheet metal screws.
 An additional LED is placed inside the vehicle in view of the onboard high-speed cameras.
 The LEDs are illuminated when the vehicle first contacts the barrier.

 Two pressure-sensitive tape switches are applied to the vehicle such that they make first contact with the barrier during the crash.
-Pressure applied to these switches completes an electrical circuit that illuminates the LEDs and signals the start of the crash (time-zero) for the data acquisition system.
+Pressure applied to these switches completes an electrical circuit that illuminates the LEDs and signals the start of the crash (time-zero) for the data acquisition system and onboard cameras.